EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-24-git-absolute-beginners.md

 ```
 Note that the email is not a real email as I am using email privacy here which GitHub and GitLab for example has which can be used to avoid spam.

-These are then saved in your user folder in `.gitconfig` which you can acess with the path `~/.gitconfig` as `~` gets replaced with your user folder in the shell.
+These are then saved in your user folder in `.gitconfig` which you can access with the path `~/.gitconfig` as `~` gets replaced with your user folder in the shell.

 ### SSH keys
 Git either requires HTTPS or SSH authentication where SSH is really recommended as HTTPS tends to use username and password or possibly an access token where SSH uses a SSH key.